dividita/lrc/README.md

 ### Relation to Dividita

-[Dividita](http://dividita.org) is aiming to create a system for running collective groups with nonheirarchical group decision-making instead of utilizing representatives or leaders.
+[Dividita](http://dividita.org) is aiming to create a system for running groups/organizations with nonheirarchical group decision-making instead of utilizing representatives or leaders.

 [Dividita](http://dividita.org) sets the research goals for TSOLO and works with TSOLO to publish findings.